FriendlyNeighborhoodShane/MinMicroG/conf/custom-conf.md

  - We need to add permissions to the two files, so we add their respective directories to stuff_perm.

- - A service/init.d script is not really useful to us for this package, so we leave it blank.

- - While an addon.d script might be useful, I ommitted it for simplicity in this file.

  - We don't have anything special to do with this package, so nothing in the build or install functions.
 But we don't remove the functions completely, that would cause an error.

 There, we have the config file for our brand new AuroraServices pack!